-My first post about eye healthy foods starts with vitamin D, a fat soluble vitamin, or more specifically, a hormone building block.
-Also known as the “sunshine vitamin,” vitamin D is necessary for the body’s ability to absorb calcium, iron, magnesium, phosphate, and zinc.
+The next article on the topic of eye healthy foods revolves around vitamin D, which is a fat soluble vitamin and a hormone building block.
+Also known as the “sunshine vitamin,” vitamin D is necessary for the body’s ability to absorb calcium, iron, magnesium, phosphate and zinc.

-As a health care provider, I’m exposed to viruses and bacteria on a daily basis.
+As an eye/health care provider, I’m exposed to viruses and bacteria on a daily basis.
 When I first started seeing patients, I found myself getting sick quite often.
 Then I decided to get my blood work done.
 As a result, I learned I was extremely deficient in vitamin D. This was the reason I was getting sick once or twice a month.